supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Select **Download & install agent for Azure Windows Virtual machines**.

-1. Select the **WIN2-DID** virtual machine in the list that you just created in the previous task, then select **Connect**.
+1. Select the **WIN2-DID** virtual machine in the list that was pre-created by the Lab provider, then select **Connect**.
 Wait until the *connecting...* message disappears.

 1. Close the window by selecting the 'x' to go back to **Virtual machines** view.
 You should now see the virtual machine has a *Log Analytics Connection* to "This workspace".